-The crash protection unit is an automatic switching facility with a control unit for a two-bottle gas system.
-The switching facility automatically switches gas supply from the primary bottle to the reserve bottle as soon as the primary bottle is either empty or no longer ready for operation.
+The DuoControl is an automatic switching facility with a remote display for a two-bottle gas system.
+The DuoControl switching facility automatically switches gas supply from the primary bottle to the reserve bottle as soon as the primary bottle is either empty or no longer ready for operation.
 The gas appliances may still continue operation.
-The switching facility is suitable for all commercial gas bottles from 3 kg to 33 kg.
-In the event of an accident or a too high angle of the vehicle the gas supply will automatically be interrupted.
+The DuoControl switching facility is suitable for all commercial gas bottles from 3 kg to 33 kg.

-Fig. 112 Crash protection unit switching facility
+Fig. 114 DuoControl switching facility